Grzegorz Sandomierski: Blackburn Rovers

 On 31 August 2012, Sandomierski signed on a season long loan with Blackburn Rovers with a view to signing long-term.

 He made his debut for Rovers against Cardiff City in a 3–0 defeat conceding two goals one of which was a penalty, coming on for injured counterpart Jake Kean in the 52nd minute.
 Sandomierski's second appearance came against Sheffield Wednesday after it was announced that Kean would miss the remainder of the season through injury.
 Caretaker manager Gary Bowyer expressed his faith in the Polish international, however Rovers were beaten 3–2 on the day.
 His next match saw him gain two impressive clean sheets against Derby County and Huddersfield Town.
 He then conceded four goals against Watford in a not so impressive match.
 In his next match against Millwall he only conceded one goal but had a fairly comfortable game.

+Coaching career

+On 13 January 2023, at the age of 33, he ended his professional football career.
+In July 2023, he joined Jagiellonia Białystok's under-19 team and KS Turośnianka as a goalkeeping coach.

+In June 2024, he left Turośnianka to focus on his duties at Jagiellonia.
+A year later, he was promoted to the role of assistant goalkeeping coach for Jagiellonia Białystok's senior team.

+In August 2025, Sandomierski joined the Poland under-18s' coaching staff.